jiangwenyuan/nuster/README.md

 During one iteration no more than `disk-saver` data are checked and saved to disk if necessary (by default, 100).

 See [Store](#disk) for details.

+### clean-temp on|off

+Under the directory defined by `dir`, a temporary directory `.tmp` will be created to store temporary files.

+Use this option to determine whether or not to remove those temporary files on startup.

+By default, it is `off`.

 ## proxy: nuster cache|nosql